MojosBeans100/MS4-spaceport/README.md

 ### Layout
 - The informative pages, such as the Homepage and Discover page, remain consistent with attractive images alongside short sections of text.

-- Bootstrap cards are used to display information in a clear and consise manner along with a complementary image.
+- Bootstrap cards are used to display information in a clear and concise manner along with a complementary image.

 ![Discover Card](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1643900948/Spaceport/card2_ocaal8.jpg)